-When you are the mother of the bride or groom and the wedding is in the cold months of Nov, December, January or February, what do you wear to be in sync with the season?
-Here are some favorite colors and styles of mother of the bride dresses for a winter wedding.
+When you are the Mother of the bride or groom and the wedding is in the cold months of Nov, December, January, or February, what do you wear to sync with the season?
+Here are some favorite colors and styles of Mother of bride dresses for a winter wedding.

 Metallic Winter Mother of the Bride Dresses

 You’ll never go wrong in a metallic dress, and close to Christmas gold is a festive choice.
 This is the time of year for glistening Christmas trees and sparkly lights, so if you want to shine, a metallic gown is lovely.

 If you are going for gold, I suggest you choose a softer taupe-gold rather than bright yellow gold.
 A muted metal shade looks more refined and sophisticated than bright yellow gold can look loud and harsh.

 Of course, silver also works if you prefer a cooler metallic shade.
 Women with ash hair or pinky skin generally look better in silver than gold.
 This icy blue lace dress with hints of silver is especially lovely in winter because it looks like a frosty snowflake.